Thelma Mothershed-Wair: Little Rock Nine

 The Little Rock Nine were a group of African-American students who began the integration, or the desegregation, of all white schools in Little Rock, Arkansas.
 When Governor Orval Faubus ordered the Arkansas National Guard to surround Little Rock Central High School to keep the nine students from entering the school, President Dwight D. Eisenhower ordered the 101st Airborne Division into Little Rock to insure the safety of the "Little Rock Nine".
 This group of brave students were tormented, ridiculed, harassed, and even assaulted daily for simply attending what would now be considered a regular public school.
 In an attempt to halt the desegregation of this school, a 'lost year' had occurred, leaving some students stranded unless they were able to take extra courses (like Mothershed did).
 This did not work, however, and a couple of the Little Rock Nine were still able to obtain their high school diplomas from this once all-white school.
 These original nine students eventually led the way to the desegregation of all public schools in the area.

 Due to Little Rock's schools being closed the year following the Little Rock Nine students' integration, in order to earn the necessary credits for graduation she took correspondence courses and attended summer school in St. Louis, Missouri.
 She received her diploma from Central High School by mail.

 After Little Rock Nine

-Mothershed attended Southern Illinois University Carbondale, where she studied home economics and was a member of the Alpha Kappa Alpha.
+Mothershed attended Southern Illinois University Carbondale, where she studied home economics and became a member of the Alpha Kappa Alpha.
 After graduating in 1964 from SIU, she earned her master's degree in Guidance and Counseling and an Administrative Certificate in Education from Southern Illinois University Edwardsville in 1970 and 1972, respectively.
 Mothershed taught home economics in the East St. Louis School System for 28 years before retiring in 1994.

 After receiving her degrees, Mothershed worked at the St. Clair County Jail, Juvenile Detention Center in St. Clair County, Illinois, and as an Instructor of Survival Skills for Women at an American Red Cross shelter.